Skip to main content

 How do I get a $15,000 personal loan?

 $15,000 is the debt-consolidation sweet spot for personal loans — most lenders want a 640–680+ credit score and about $35,000+ in verifiable annual income.
-Credit unions, online lenders, and banks all serve it at roughly 8% APR (excellent credit) to 36% APR (fair credit) over 36–60 months.
-This page covers personal finance — business owners should consider a business line of credit instead.
+Credit unions, online lenders, and banks serve it at roughly 8%–36% APR over 36–60 months, with NCUA-capped credit unions offering the lowest rates.
+Business owners should consider a business line of credit instead.

 What $15,000 Funds (Personal Use)